makrai/notes/cao20-multisumm-multiling-abs-summ-aaai.md

 ## Competitive Models

 * We consider the following three competitive models for comparison
   * Individual.
-For each language, we train a monolingual transformer model for
+For each language, we train a monolingual transformer model
   * Individual + pretraining.
-We train an individual transformer model for text summarization on each language, while the encoder and decoder are first pretrained (i.e., using language model training and auto-encoder training) on monolingual texts in the corresponding language
+We train an individual transformer model for summ on each language, while
+    * the encoder and decoder are first pretrained (i.e., using language model training and auto-encoder training) on monolingual texts in the corresponding language
   * Multi-baseline.
 The multi-baseline simply trains summarization generation model for all languages using one model without any pretraining process